 Visitors to the university should select the "UCGuest" wireless connection.
 You will be asked to provide basic information as well as a mobile phone number so we can text you the access code.
 Once you log in with that access code, the connection will last for eight (8) hours before it must be renewed.
 Complete instructions are on the splash page that will appear on your screen when you select the UCGuest connection.
-We also have a PDF with instructions for employees to share with visitors.
+Instructions for visitors are available for download.

 Please note, the UC Guest connection is for visitors only.
 Students, faculty and staff should use the SecureWireless connection (which is faster and more secure).

 A static IP address allows a network device to have a dedicated network address.
 Static IP addresses can only be requested by UC employees and are assigned to the following devices: